Just After Minimum Wage Hikes: Short-Run Labor-Demand Response and Reallocation: Additional Analysis

 Following the method of \cite{Cengiz2019}, we estimate (i) the elasticity of employment with respect to minimum wages and (ii) the employment elasticity with respect to the affected wages.

-Table \ref{tb:employment_elasticity_table} reports six-month–averaged post-treatment effects for the baseline specification depicted in the Figure \ref{fg:wage_distribution_moving_employment_overall_cengiz_original_form}.
+Table \ref{tb:employment_elasticity_table} reports six-month–averaged post-treatment effects for the baseline specification depicted in Figure \ref{fg:wage_distribution_moving_employment_overall_cengiz_original_form}.
 The magnitude of missing jobs below new minimum wages exceeds the magnitude of excess jobs above new minimum wages in the six-month window.
-The estimated employment elasticity with respect to the minimum wage is -$0.387$, which is consistent with the Figure \ref{fg:wage_distribution_moving_employment_overall_cengiz_original_form}.
-Unlike the findings of \cite{Cengiz2019} and \cite{dube2024own}, our own wage elasticity is -$0.732$, indicating that wages are relatively elastic to wage adjustment related to the minimum wages compared by the median one (-$0.13$) shown by \cite{dube2024minimum}.
+The estimated employment elasticity with respect to the minimum wage is -$0.388$, which is consistent with Figure \ref{fg:wage_distribution_moving_employment_overall_cengiz_original_form}.
+Unlike the findings of \cite{Cengiz2019} and \cite{dube2024own}, our own-wage employment elasticity is -$0.732$, indicating a larger (absolute) employment response to affected wages than the median estimate (-$0.13$) reported by \cite{dube2024minimum}.